-Setting Description Alarm/Events Automatically delete records period Specify how often to delete Alarm/Event records.
-Options are 7 days, 30 days, 60 days or custom (in days).
-(7 days is the default).
-When you click OK , the records older than the specified duration will get deleted immediately.
-Records will be purged regularly while maintaining records for the specified duration.
-This means that, at any given time, records of the specified duration will be available to view from the GigaVUE-FM Alarms/Events page.
-Click the Automatically export check box to enable exporting the records to the specified location on a periodic basis.
-(It is enabled by default.)
-When selected, records will be exported once before the immediate purge, and then again in the number of days specified in the records period.
-Records will continue to be exported once every set period of days.
-Device Logs Automatically delete records period Specify how often to delete Device Log records.
+Setting Description Automatically delete records period Specify how often to delete Device Log records.
 Options are 7 days, 30 days, 60 days or custom (in days).
 (7 days is the default).
 When you click OK , the records older than the specified duration will get deleted immediately.
 Records will be purged regularly while maintaining records for the specified duration.
 This means that, at any given time, records of the specified duration will be available to view from the GigaVUE-FM Logs page for the node.
 Click the Automatically export check box to enable exporting the records to the specified location on a periodic basis.
 (It is enabled by default.)
 When selected, records will be exported once before the immediate purge, and then again in the number of days specified in the records period.
 Records will continue to be exported once every set period of days.

-e.
-To permanently remove the records from the database based on the specified settings, click ${\bf OK}$.
+a.
+To permanently remove the records from the database based on the specified settings, click OK.